Prince-Charming-GaP/alliance-duel/04_day4_hero_initiative.md

 2. **Consuming purple/blue equipment** - Gives 0 points!
 Complete waste!
 3. **Consuming valuable orange equipment** - 300k points isn't worth destroying good gear
 4. **Not using Enhancement Alloy** - Missing easy points from equipment upgrades
-5. **Not waiting for Golden Hour** - Missing potential double rewards
+5. **Not waiting for Golden Hour for fragments/cores/tickets** - Missing potential double rewards (Note: Hero experience doesn't need Golden Hour)
 6. **Upgrading heroes on wrong days** - Day 4 is the ONLY day that counts
 7. **Wasting resources on unused heroes** - Focus on heroes you actually use